MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

   - Consider the [Don't repeat yourself (DRY)](/dotnet/architecture/modern-web-apps-azure/architectural-principles#dont-repeat-yourself-dry) principle.

 - Optimize for [async access patterns](/azure/architecture/patterns/async-request-reply).
-  - Queue and buffer requests that do not require immediate processing, then process in batch.
+  - Queue and buffer requests that don't require immediate processing, then process in batch.
 Designing your applications in this way helps achieve a stable utilization and helps flatten consumption to avoid spiky requests.

 - Make use of circuit breaker patterns.
   - A circuit breaker can act as a proxy for operations that might fail and should monitor the number of recent failures that have occurred and use that information to decide whether to proceed.